projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 behaviors.

-As done for I/O emulation, this interface could also be manipulated by malicious software in guest VM to compromise system security.
+As done for I/O emulation, this interface could also be manipulated by malware in guest VM to compromise system security.

 Other VMEXIT Handlers
 ~~~~~~~~~~~~~~~~~~~~~

-There are some other VMEXIT handlers in the hypervisor which might take
+There are some other VMEXIT handlers in the hypervisor that might take
 untrusted parameters and registers from guest VM, for example, MSR write
 VMEXIT, APIC VMEXIT.